 Most taxpayers have a choice of either taking a standard deduction or itemizing their deductions.
 If you qualify for a greater deduction by itemizing certain expenses, you should itemize your deductions.
 Four15 will help you uncover all of your itemized deductions and will compare that amount to your standard deduction to make sure you are using the method that gives you the greatest benefit.

-The most common reason for itemizing is home ownership, because home mortgage interest and real estate taxes are deductible.
-Generally the total of these items alone exceed the standard deduction.
+The most common reason for itemizing is home ownership since home mortgage interest is deductible.
+Generally the total of mortgage interest and state income taxes paid can exceed the standard deduction.

 Setup an appointment with us to see which deductions you can take advantage of.
 More moolah in your pocket is always a good thing!